Ulmus parvifolia 'Burgundy'

-The Chinese Elm cultivar Ulmus parvifolia 'Burgundy' is a small American development.
+The Chinese Elm cultivar Ulmus parvifolia 'Burgundy' was selected for its autumn foliage by Dr Michael Dirr and A. E. Richards from a tree on the University of Georgia campus, and first described in 1990.

 Description

 The tree rarely exceeds 6 m in height, and has a broad, rounded form.
 The leaves are relatively large, dark-green, turning a deep burgundy in autumn.
 The exfoliating mottled bark is a rich orange-brown.

 Pests and diseases

 The species and its cultivars are highly resistant, but not immune, to Dutch elm disease, and completely unaffected by the Elm Leaf Beetle Xanthogaleruca luteola.

 Cultivation

 'Burgundy' is not known to be in cultivation beyond North America.

 Etymology

-Presumably named for the colour of its autumn foliage.
+Named for the colour of its autumn foliage.